HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Numerical Demonstration

-In IR spectra, the stretching and bending peaks of high-frequency intramolecular modes appear blue-shifted in classical descriptions due to quantum anharmonic effects.\cite{ST11JPCA} Although the present MAB model was constructed from classical 2D IR–Raman simulations, the underlying force field (POLI2VS)\cite{HT11JPCB} was originally developed for quantum MD.
-Consequently, even though the MAB model is derived from classical MD trajectories, it yields vibrational spectra that remain accurate when combined with quantum HEOM calculations, producing results comparable to quantum MD simulations using POLI2VS.\cite{JianLiu2018H2OMP} This suggests that a quantum MAB model can, in principle, be extracted from 2D spectra generated by first-principles classical MD simulations in which nuclear motion is treated classically.\cite{TT23JCP1,TT23JCP2} In addition to the blue-shifted peak positions, the classical spectra exhibit narrower linewidths than the experimental spectra, reflecting the inability of classical dynamics to capture broadening associated with zero-point fluctuations.
+Although the present MAB model was constructed from classical 2D IR–Raman simulations, the underlying force field (\texttt{POLI2VS})\cite{HT11JPCB} was originally developed for quantum MD.
+Consequently, even though the MAB model is derived from classical MD trajectories, it yields vibrational spectra that remain accurate when combined with quantum HEOM calculations, producing results comparable to quantum MD simulations using \texttt{POLI2VS}.\cite{JianLiu2018H2OMP} This suggests that a quantum MAB model can, in principle, be extracted from 2D spectra generated by first-principles classical MD simulations in which nuclear motion is treated classically.\cite{TT23JCP1,TT23JCP2}

-Both the two‑mode and three‑mode quantum calculations successfully reproduce the experimental peak positions, but the corresponding linewidths are overestimated relative to experimental results.
-This overestimation is likely attributable to the limited number of energy eigenstates included in the calculations.
-Although high‑energy states should not contribute significantly in the absence of a thermal bath, energy states that interact strongly with a bath possessing a continuous energy distribution can mix with lower levels and influence the dynamics.
-In particular, the bending mode, which has very low thermal excitation energy, exhibits substantial linewidth broadening, indicating that additional eigenstates are required for an accurate description.
+Besides the blue-shifted peak positions, the classical spectra show narrower linewidths compared to the quantum-mechanically calculated spectra.
+This is because, in the classical case, nuclear wave packets are confined near the bottom of the potential, while in the quantum case, they spread out due to zero-point vibrations.
+The resulting broadening of the wave packets leads to wider IR linewidths in the quantum simulations.

-Despite these limitations, the three-level energy-eigenstate description remains an efficient framework for exploring quantum effects involving three intramolecular modes at relatively low computational cost.
-It also serves as a valuable complement to DHEOM-MLWS, which is restricted to two-mode systems.
+As shown here, the energy‑eigenstate representation provides an efficient framework for capturing quantum effects involving three intramolecular modes at relatively low computational cost.
+It also serves as a useful complement to \texttt{DHEOM‑MLWS}, which is currently limited to two‑mode systems.